lorenwel/linefit_ground_segmentation/README.md

 ## 0. Setup

+Choose one of the following options to install the package (recommended to use Option A `pip install linefit`):

 Option A: Install from pypi `pip install linefit`

 Option B: Clone this repo and run following to build: